Legal Separation in South Carolina

 When the court issues a Decree of Divorce or one of Separation and Maintenance, the order may include other matters if they were raised in the proceeding by either spouse.
 These include disposition of marital property and other property interests; child custody and visitation; child support; alimony; and enforcement of agreements voluntarily entered into by the parties.

 CAN THE COURT REQUIRE MEDIATION?

 Yes, the court can order that the parties mediate their differences.
-In certain South Carolina family courts mediation is mandatory if there are contested issues in the divorce.
+In all South Carolina family courts mediation is mandatory if there are contested issues in the divorce.